What to Expect Onboard a Long-Distance Amtrak Train

 Here's what you can expect onboard a long-distance Amtrak train, and some tips for making the most of your experience.

-If you’ve never been on a long-distance train vacation, Amtrak’s options for sleeping accommodations may seem confusing.
-Many of the questions travelers often ask are, “Is there a shower onboard?”, “Will my room have a private bathroom?” and “How does a Roomette or Bedroom convert for sleeping at night?”
-Below, learn the ins and outs of the Sleeper Cars, from Roomettes on single-story Viewliner cars to the double-decker Superliner bedrooms for families of up to four.
+If you've never been on a long-distance train vacation, Amtrak's options for private sleeping rooms may seem confusing.
+Many of the questions travelers often ask are, "Is there a shower onboard?", "Will my room have a private bathroom?" and "How does a Roomette or Bedroom convert for sleeping at night?"
+Below, learn the ins and outs of the Sleeper Cars, from Roomettes and Amtrak's Accessible Bedrooms to single-story Viewliner cars to the double-decker Superliner bedrooms for families of up to four.

-Amtrak’s Sleeping Car accommodations provide long-haul travelers with the choice of a Roomette, Bedroom, Bedroom Suite (two adjoining bedrooms) that can accommodate one to four people and Accessible Bedrooms.
+Amtrak’s private rooms and onboard accommodations provide long-haul travelers with the choice of a Roomette, Bedroom, Bedroom Suite (two adjoining bedrooms) that can accommodate one to four people, and Accessible Bedrooms.
 In a Roomette, daytime seating converts to beds at night.
-Electrical outlets, climate controls, reading lights, a small closet and fold-down table are all within easy reach.
+Electrical outlets, climate controls, reading lights, a small closet, and a fold-down table are all within easy reach.
 Bedrooms are larger than Roomettes and offer a sink and vanity with enclosed toilet and shower facilities.

 When you choose to upgrade to Amtrak Sleeper Service, benefits include: